NUCAR-DEV/Hetero-Mark/README.md

 * Advanced Encryption Standard (AES) - The program takes plaintext as input and encrypts it using a given encryption key.
 Our implementation uses a key size of 256 bits.
-The AES algorithm is comprised of many rounds, that ultimately turnplaintext into cipher-text.
-Each round has multiple processing stepsthat include AddRoundKey, SubBytes, ShiftRows and MixColumns.
+The AES algorithm is comprised of many rounds, that ultimately turn plaintext into cipher-text.
+Each round has multiple processing steps that include AddRoundKey, SubBytes, ShiftRows and MixColumns.
 Key bits must be expanded using a precise key expansion

 * Background Extraction (BE) - An useful algorithm in video and image